-^{82.} See RAZ, supra note 59, at 53-54 (describing the "normal" justification for authority).
+82. See RAZ, supra note 59, at 53-54 (describing the "normal" justification for authority).

-^{83.} This is true even if there may be competing aspects to aesthetic beauty, such as between the aesthetics of simplicity and complexity.
+83. This is true even if there may be competing aspects to aesthetic beauty, such as between the aesthetics of simplicity and complexity.

-^{84.} WALDRON, supra note 59, at 98.
+84. WALDRON, supra note 59, at 98.

-^{85.} ISAIAH BERLIN, TWO CONCEPTS OF LIBERTY (1958), reprinted in LIBERTY 166, 213-14 (Henry Hardy ed., 2d ed.
+85. ISAIAH BERLIN, TWO CONCEPTS OF LIBERTY (1958), reprinted in LIBERTY 166, 213-14 (Henry Hardy ed., 2d ed.
 2002) (1969).

-^{86.} See Edna Ullman-Margalit & Sidney Morgenbesser, Picking and Choosing, 44 Soc.
-RSCH.
+86. See Edna Ullman-Margalit & Sidney Morgenbesser, Picking and Choosing, 44 Soc.
+Rsch.
 757, 757 (1977).

 factors like unthinking precedent or whim.
 87 Ultimately, it is a matter of moral interpretation and, perhaps, moral risk-taking.
-Even if several multidimensional and incomparable values underlie a policy debate, there may still be a correct way to balance those values in a particular context-or, if not fully "correct," than at least a "better" or even "less arbitrary" method of balancing.88 However, the underlying vagueness makes it incredibly difficult, if not impossible, to discern the right, better, or less arbitrary solution beyond a reasonable doubt.
-No single, overarching metric is available to reduce the dispute to an easily measured variable.
-We thus interpret the relevant values in a way that coheres with our settled convictions and, effectively, we take a chance at getting the best answer, given that we must take a position.
+That several multidimensional and incomparable values underlie a policy debate need not mean that there is no correct way to balance those values in a particular context-or, if not fully "correct," than at least no "better" or even "less arbitrary" method of balancing.
+88 Rather, the underlying vagueness means that because we lack an overarching metric capable of reducing the dispute to a single consideration, it is incredibly difficult, if not impossible, to discern the right solution beyond a reasonable doubt.
+We thus interpret the relevant values in a way that coheres with our settled convictions and, because we must make a choice, we effectively take a chance at getting the best answer.
 We stand by our interpretation as objectively correct, arguing that, say, our commitment to solidarity and prioritizing those who are worse off trumps our commitment to parental autonomy in the school choice debate.
-But we lack the ability to definitively prove that somebody who curated and interpreted the relevant values in a "reasonable" but different manner is definitively wrong.89 Put differently, while we cannot establish that they are wrong, we are entitled to believe that there is in fact a better answer. and that we are more likely-perhaps much more likely-to be right.
+But we lack the ability to definitively prove that somebody who curated and interpreted the relevant values in a "reasonable" but different manner is definitively wrong.
+89 Put differently, while we cannot establish that they are wrong, we are entitled to believe that there is in fact a better answer, and that we are more likely perhaps much more likely-to be right.
 Jeffrey Reiman writes: